 Enrolling your devices in supervised mode is typically recommended if your devices are organization-owned, or if you want to have deeper levels of control over your devices.
 Note that supervising a device requires either setting up devices as new, or factory resetting existing devices.

-Device Enrollment Program (DEP)
+Automated Device Enrollment (ADE)

 Apple Configurator can be used to bulk configure and deploy iOS devices that do not qualify for DEP.
 This method requires connecting your iOS devices to a Mac to supervise.

 Systems Manager supports additional restrictions and settings payloads on supervised devices.
 For example, the iOS supervised restrictions can be accessed by navigating to Systems Manager > Manage > Settings, clicking + Add Settings, selecting Restrictions, and scrolling to the 'iOS restrictions (supervised) section.

 Additional iOS settings payloads like Wallpaper, Education, Home Screen Layout, Notifications, and more also require devices be supervised, and are indicated so with a badge.
 For more info on specific settings, review the Configuration Settings article.